Ch 401: Chinese-English Translation

 - Module code

 This module examines issues surrounding the practice and activity of translation, and offers students the opportunity to develop their skills and methods in translating texts from Chinese into English.
 The syllabus combines practical translation exercises with critical analyses of context, strategies, methods, and their socio-political and cultural implications.

 Through weekly seminars, the module convenor will introduce topical issues and key translation theories.
 Students will be assigned different genres of texts (literary, academic, media, technical and commercial, etc.) in Chinese to translate into English and present in class.
 The informal presentations will form the basis for group discussions on translation method and technique, and for sharing constructive feedback.
 Diligent assignment preparations and active seminar participation will also help students expand their knowledge of Chinese grammatical structures, text styles, vocabulary, idioms and expressions.

-This module is designed to complement other language use modules for BA Chinese students to develop their skills in reading, analysing and translating Chinese texts.
 Students must have advanced language proficiency in Chinese to follow the module content.

 Advanced level of Chinese language (Ch400 level).

 On successful completion of this module a student will be able to:

 - demonstrate knowledge of advanced Chinese grammar, vocabulary, idioms and expressions

 - demonstrate skills and methods in analysing and translating different genres and styles of Chinese texts into English